This Bank of America Card Offers 6% Cash Back and a $200 Bonus

 - This online only offer may not be available if you leave this page or if you visit a Bank of America financial center.
 You can take advantage of this offer when you apply now.

-If you're a Bank of America Preferred Rewards® member, did you know you can supercharge your earnings with the Bank of America® Customized Cash Rewards credit card?
-Depending on your banking tier (i.e., how much you have saved with Bank of America), you can get:
+Want a way to earn even more cash back?
+If you're a Bank of America Preferred Rewards® member, you can earn an additional 25% to 75% bonus on every purchase with the Bank of America® Customized Cash Rewards credit card, depending on your Preferred Rewards tier.

-Unfortunately, the Preferred Rewards bonus doesn't apply to the 3% first-year bonus.
-Still, if you're a Bank of America member looking for easy cash back, it's pretty hard to beat the Bank of America® Customized Cash Rewards credit card.
+Unfortunately, the Preferred Rewards bonus is not applied to the 3% first-year bonus.
+But when you add it all up, you're still looking at one of the most valuable cash back cards out there -- a card that lets you rack up rewards on the things you actually buy.

-Ready to earn 6% cash back for the first year in the category of your choice?
-Check out our full review of the Bank of America® Customized Cash Rewards credit card and apply today.
+Ready to get started?
+Read our full review of the Bank of America® Customized Cash Rewards credit card to apply today.

 Our Research Expert